ydylwj23/Leetcode-study-note/Summary/Java Data structure & API.md

 - `Static int parseInt(String s)`
 Parses the string argument as a signed decimal integer.

-- `Static Integer valueOf(int i)`
+- `Static Integer valueOf(int i)`Returns an Integer instance representing the specified int value.
-Returns an Integer instance representing the specified int value.
+  - `Static Integer valueOf(String s)`

 - `int MAX_VALUE`
 A constant holding the maximum value an int can have, 2^31-1.